Ivo-Balbaert/The_Way_to_Jai/book/5_Constants, variables, types and operations.md

 _Question_: Why are these values strings?
 "42", "false" or "0b10".
 Indeed all types can disguise as string when surrounded by "".

 **void** : this is a special type of size 0, with no values.
 It is used when a variable has no value.
+Other types cannot cast to it.

 Jai has no explicit character type.
 The **#char** directive on a single character string gives the numeric value of the ASCII character, inferred as type s64; for example:
     `#char "1"; // this is 49`